-Colorado's Connect for Health state insurance marketplace offers Affordable Care Act health plans for purchase.
-The policies provide health care coverage, but if your household income falls below 138% of the federal poverty level, you can acquire health insurance through the federally funded Medicaid program.
+Colorado's Connect for Health state insurance marketplace offers Affordable Care Act (ACA) health plans for purchase.
+But if your household income falls below 138% of the federal poverty level, you can acquire health insurance through the federally funded Medicaid program.

 Cheapest health insurance by metal tier